pramcistudent/Milestone-Project-1/README.md

 ## Features
 * The website is a single scrolling page split into five sections.
 The first section is the Homepage which contains a full screen image and rotates to show 2 images of the band.
 * The Navigation bar is located at the top of the screen and can be used to quickly link through to any part of the site.
-* The second section is “Meet the Band” which contains individual images of each band member, a brief bio of each band members name, date of birth and roles they play within the band.
+* The second section is “Meet the Band” which contains individual images of each band member.
+A brief bio of each band members name, date of birth and roles they play within the band.
 Along with some additional images of the band.
 * The third section is music from the band which has a video of the band performing one of their famous songs.
 Album cover images along with some audio songs.
 * Following this is the tour section which contains images of city’s where the band will be playing their concerts.
 * And a section to sign up to the bands newsletter and a form to contact the band to make enquiries about their availability to perform at private events.